arun06samudrala/DataWarehouse/README.md

 •	Designed Dashboards in order to give the business users information at a glance

 How to run?
+Download the source files and create the required databases in your system.
-Download the newfinal.zip and import it using talend the visualization files can be opened using tableau and powerBI
+Download the newfinal.zip and import it using talend and make all the necessary connections. the visualization files can be opened using tableau and powerBI.